bloominstituteoftechnology/portfolio-website/README.txt

-Editorial by HTML5 UP
+Dimension by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-Say hello to Editorial, a blog/magazine-ish template built around a toggleable "locking" sidebar (scroll down to see what I mean) and an accordion-style menu.
-Not the usual landing page/portfolio affair you'd expect to see at HTML5 UP, but I figured for my 41st (!!!) template I'd change it up a little.
-Enjoy :)
+This is Dimension, a fun little one-pager with modal-ized (is that a word?) "pages" and a cool depth effect (click on a menu item to see what I mean).
+Simple, fully responsive, and kitted out with all the usual pre-styled elements you'd expect.
+Hope you dig it :)

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.